Parvfect/AI/readme.txt

 Hey welcome.

-The goal is to create the best chat agent in the world and I have some tricks up my sleeve to make it happen.
+The goal is to create the best chat agent in the world.
 I am an absolute beginner though, so gonna fall and get back up and keep learning.

 Updates

+25/10/20 - Shut up okay.
+I didn't update.
+I did some part of the MIT deep learning course (mostly theory) since I am in college now and I don't have a GPU for the labs (rip).
+But my next idea is to create a deep model for this dataset of allen poe's short stories.
+So yeah that's what I am going to do.
+Let's have fun watching me fail.

 22/8/20 - So I have been spending some times refining my basics (CS61A - my friend is in Berkeley lmao), and didn't have much time to do ml.
 I am halfway through that but I really wanted to do ML so I decided to start doing the O'Reily book and it's not bad.
 So I'm on the first project of the housing model.
 It's quite in depth and helping me connect some dots.
 This is getting exciting.